arifpavel/Snake-Nostalgia-using-Electron/README.md

 Intro:
 ======
-This is a bare-bones electron app that uses jQuery, Twitter's Bootstrap for styling, and Photon kit for icons (http://photonkit.com/) without any other extraneous modules.
+This is a bare-bones electron app that uses jQuery, Twitter's Bootstrap for styling, Font Awsome.
+And Photon kit for icons (http://photonkit.com/) without any other extraneous modules can also added for further use.
 The only node_modules dependences are: bootstrap, jquery, and tether.

 Snake Nostalgia: